rangle/react-native-workshop/book/setup/hello-world.md

 # Hello World

-To initiate a new React Native project you need to run: `react-native init <ProjectName>`.
-For this workshop, we have already done that for you and setup a skeleton project.
+To initiate a new React Native project you need to run: `react-native init <ProjectName>`. `react-native init` generates the following:
+- `index.ios.js`
+- `index.android.js`
+- iOS (Xcode) project
+- Android projects

+For this workshop, **we have already done `react-native-init` for you and setup a skeleton project**.
 To get started:

 ```sh
 $ git clone https://github.com/rangle/react-native-workshop.git